0LNetworkCommunity/libra-legacy-v6/verifiable_delay/README.md

 - _challenge_: byte string of arbitrary length
 - _difficulty_: number of iterations, each iteration requires more time to evaluate

 This generates the Weslowski proof of time.
 To generate the Pietrzak proof of time, pass `-tpietrzak`.
 For detailed usage information, run `vdf-cli --help`.

-Once complete you will see the output,returned as a `Vec<u8>`.
+Once complete you will see the output, returned as a `Vec<u8>`.
 The CLI tool hex-encodes its output.

 **Example**